ArnaudCampestre/Scraping-Scrapy/README.md

 ### Indeed_scrap:

-Here is a scrap of Indeed website extacting review details of a random company.
+Here is a scrap of Indeed website extracting review details of a random company.

-It demonstrate the use of scrapy crawler and Rules.
+It demonstrates the use of scrapy crawler and Rules.
 An alternative could <br>
 have been to use the absolute URLs and a Request object to get to the <br>
 next page but I wanted to show how LinkExtractor could give same result.